Indonesian fashion designers turn eyes to the wider world

 "This collection sums up 40 years of my work," said Josephine Komara, who is also known as Obin, a noted batik artisan who showcased eclectic designs with radiant silks.

-Although Obin has shops in Singapore and Japan, she is most successful in her own country.
-There are other success stories like hers but Indonesia lacks a brand with global recognition, unlike its Southeast Asian neighbors such as the Malaysian Vincci and Singapore's Charles & Keith.
+Although Obin has shops in Singapore and Japan, she is most successful in her own county.
+There are other success stories like hers but Indonesia lacks a brand with global recognition, unlike its Southeast Asian neighbours such as the Malaysian Vincci and Singapore's Charles & Keith.

 But the London-based Centre for Fashion Enterprise (CFE) hopes to change this, propelling young Indonesian designers to the international stage through a mentoring program.
 Experts say one of the biggest problems is inexperience and a short history of aiming at international markets.